aglamazy/birthday-video-tools/README.md

 # Photo Sequence Toolkit

-Utilities for organising a raw photo dump into dated folders, generating a chronological `sequence/` directory, converting HEIC assets, and producing an MP4 slideshow with optional overlays.
+Utilities for organising a raw photo dump into dated folders, generating a chronological `sequence/` directory, converting HEIC assets, producing an MP4 slideshow (with overlays + timed audio cues), and trimming audio clips for that workflow.

 ## Project Layout